What Jeff Sessions has said about Russia ties

 Attorney General Jeff Sessions spoke twice with the Russian ambassador to the US, the Justice Department said Thursday, adding to the suspicion over Russia's ties to the current administration.

 During his confirmation hearings in January, Sessions, however, did not mention his conversations with Sergey Kislyak.
-US intelligence officials consider Kislyak a top spy and spy recruiter, according to current and former senior US government officials.

 At the time of the hearings, some Americans considered Russia an antagonist because of numerous reports of its interference in the US election.
 Here's how Sessions answered questions during his confirmation hearings on interacting with Russian officials: